keefo/NeewerLite/README.md

 # Donations

 If you would like to support me, donations are very welcome.

+You can go fund this project through my [sponsors](https://github.com/sponsors/keefo) page.

+or

 You can send bitcoin to this address:

 ```